cristinacolpos/PELA-blocks/README.md

 ![ESP8266 d1 miniPro PELA Blocks enclosure](images/d1-miniPro-pela-blocks-enclosure.jpg)

-We measured the length, width and thickness of this board and used the customizer graphical interface to create this functional prototype enclosure.
-It took about 30 minutes including printing.
+We measured the length, width and thickness of this board and used the customizer graphical interface to create this functional prototype enclosure with snap fit connectors.
+Now we can rapidly iterate our models in the field.
+The design took about 5 minutes plus 30 minutes for printing.
+This model is saved as a drop down preset of the `PELA Technic Mount` model.

+Now you can design models without coding and snap them together!

 ## LEGO-compatible Parametric 3D Printed Blocks